In this article, you will learn the complete CSS box model with examples. When we talk about the box model, it takes us to web design and layout.

 Now let’s see further.

 CSS Box Model

 What is the CSS Box Model?

 In simple words, the CSS box model is a container that consists of content, padding, borders, and margins.

 If we draw a structure of the box model then it will look like this as in the image below:

 This image clearly explaining that what the CSS box model is.
 Now let’s see the parts of the box model that you saw in the image.

-- Padding: The padding is the area or space in between border and content on all four sides.
-It is transparent which mean no colour.
+- Padding: The padding is the area or space in between the border and content on all four sides.
+It is transparent which means no color.